SirTonero/aws-bootcamp-cruddur-2013/journal/week1.md

 ## Pulling a docker images in an EC2 instance

-- login to aws mansgement console
+- login to aws managgement console
 - search for EC2 in the search
 - while in ec2 i create an instance named docker-ec2
 - and i logged into the instance using EC2 instance connect